bateikoEd/llm-quantized-evaluation/README.md

 deepeval test run test_evaluation.py
 ```

-In the terminal you should see mth like that.
+In the terminal, you should see mth like that.

 ![img.png](images/img.png)